 Full Time: 12 months | Part-time: currently up to 63 months

-Deepen your understanding of the theoretical and contextual issues related to your professional life as a music teacher on this flexible master's course.
+Deepen your understanding of the theoretical and contextual issues related to your professional life as a music teacher on our flexible MA Education (Music Education).

 You will deepen your understanding of the theoretical and contextual issues related to your professional life as a music teacher, and evaluate aspects of your practice.